-&lt;sup>11The relatively low number of firms adopting industrial robots is consistent with other existing studies.
-For instance, Acemoglu, Lelarge and Restrepo (2020), who collected information on robot adoption in France from multiple sources, find that only 1% of the firms in their sample purchased robots over the period 2010-2015.
+13The relatively low number of firms adopting industrial robots is consistent with other existing studies.
+For instance, Acemoglu, Lelarge and Restrepo (2020), who collected information on robot adoption in France from multiple sources, find that only 1% of the firms in their sample purchased robots over the 2010-2015 period.
 While robot adopters are a minority, they nevertheless account for a large fraction of employment and sales.